hpc/mpifileutils/doc/markdown/dstripe.1.md

 This tool is in active development.
 It will eventually report striping information and it will also support recursive operation on directories.
 It currently only works on Lustre.

-dstripe enables one to restripe a file across the underlying storage devices.  dstripe will make a full copy of the source file with the new striping parameters and write it to the destination file.

-One must specify the source file (SRC_FILE) to perform a restripe with.
-By default, stripe size is 1MB and stripe count is -1 allowing dstripe to use all available stipes.
+dstripe enables one to restripe a file across the underlying storage devices.
+One must specify the source file (FILE) to perform a restripe with.
+By default, stripe size is 1MB and stripe count is -1 allowing dstripe to use all available stripes.

-One must specify the integer number of stripes as the first parameter in STRIPE_COUNT.
-One can specify -1 to use all available stripes.
-One must specify the stripe size in bytes in STRIPE_SIZE.
-It is possible to use units like "MB" or "GB" after the number.
-The units should come immediately after the number without spaces.
-Then one must give the source file in SRC_FILE and the name for the new file in DEST_FILE.

 # OPTIONS

 -o, \--output DEST_FILE
-:	Write the restriped file to DEST_FILE.
-If DEST_FILE is equivalent to SRC_FILE, the restriped file overwrites SRC_FILE.
-Otherwise, SRC_FILE will not be removed after restriping.
+:	Write the restriped file to DEST_FILE rather than overwriting FILE.
+If DEST_FILE is equivalent to FILE, the restriped file overwrites FILE.
+Otherwise, FILE will not be removed after restriping.

 -c, \--count STRIPE_COUNT
-:	The number of stripes to use when restriping SRC_FILE.
+:	The number of stripes to use when restriping FILE.
 If STRIPE_COUNT is -1, then all available stripes are used.
 The default stripe count is -1.

 -s, \--size STRIPE_SIZE
 :	The stripe size to use during restriping.
-It is possible to use units like "MB" and "GB" after the number (ex.
+It is possible to use units like "MB" and "GB" after the number, which should be immediately follow the number without spaces (ex.
 2MB).
 The default stripe size is 1MB.

 -r, \--report
-:	Display the stripe count and stripe size of SRC_FILE.
+:	Display the stripe count and stripe size of FILE.
 No restriping is performed when using this option.

 -v, \--verbose
 : 	Run in verbose mode.